 It can be observed from the results that the proposed simplification has minor efficiency impact when compared to CE5-2.1.

+It is further reported that when disabling CC-ALF temporal prediction, block level on/off and adding offset clip, slightly better coding performance is achieved.